Week Ahead: Inflation Data on the Radar

-- Daily Analysis, Daily Report, Fundamental Analysis, Recent Posts, Trending Now
+- Featured Posts, Fundamental Analysis, Popular Posts, Recent Posts, Technical Analysis, Trading E-Books, Trending Now

 READ MOREThe European Central Bank (ECB) reduced the Deposit Facility Rate by 25 basis points (bps) to 3.0% today amid easing inflationary pressures and faltering growth.
 The rate cut also marks the central bank’s fourth rate reduction this year, with the interest rate at its lowest since early 2023.
 This also followed the Swiss National Bank